 The state of Oklahoma ranked in the bottom fifth of the nation in their response to the eviction crisis during the pandemic, receiving zero stars out of 5 from Eviction Lab.
 On June 1, Allied Communities of Tulsa Inspiring Our Neighborhoods (ACTION) and Voices Organized In Civic Engagement (VOICE) invited elected officials to help address the issue by pausing evictions and using CARES Act funds for rental assistance to tenants and landlords.
 At ACTION's urging, the city council of Tulsa unanimously approved a resolution asking the governor to extend the moratorium as requested.

 In response, the Governor allocated $10m in CARES Act funding for rental relief, with $5 marked for Tulsa.
 In addition, meetings with County Commissioner Ron Peters resulted in another $15m to boost the program.
+ACTION held several in-person clinics across the city to help renters with the online application process.
+Over 3,800 renters received relief from overdue rent.

 Member Institutions in action: